Aniketsingh12/Ai_trading_insights/README.md

 ## Production hardening

 Deployed publicly as a demo, so visitors **can** run the AI features — there is no login, because nobody signs up to look at a portfolio project.
+That openness is exactly what needs guarding: a public URL sitting in front of a paid provider key is a target for being used as a free LLM proxy, not just a heavy user.
+Three independent layers handle that.

-Instead each visitor gets a metered free trial with a hard ceiling on total cost (`backend/utils/guard.py`, all off by default so local dev has zero friction):
+**Budgets** (`backend/utils/guard.py`) — each visitor gets a metered free trial with a hard ceiling on total cost, all off by default so local dev has zero friction:

 ```
 VISITOR_LLM_LIMIT=10      # AI runs one visitor gets per day
 DAILY_LLM_LIMIT=60        # ceiling across ALL visitors — bounds the bill
 API_ACCESS_KEY=<random>   # your passcode; bypasses both limits
 RATE_LIMIT_PER_MIN=30     # per-IP burst cap (data routes get 8x)
+TRUSTED_PROXY_HOPS=1      # proxies in front of the app — Railway/Render/Fly = 1
 ```

 Only AI calls are metered — prices, charts, the 0–100 scoring maths, watchlist and portfolio stay unlimited, so the app never looks broken.
-Deep research draws 5 units (it makes five model calls); everything else draws 1.
+Deep research draws 5 units (it makes five model calls); everything else draws 1, scaled by the chosen [model preset](#model-picker)'s cost multiplier.
 When the day's budget is spent, deep research returns a real earlier report flagged as a saved sample rather than an error, so the showpiece still demonstrates itself.
 See **[DEPLOY.md](DEPLOY.md#running-it-as-a-public-demo)** for the cost table.

+The visitor quota keys off the caller's IP, which is spoofable on its own — a client can send its own `X-Forwarded-For` and the real proxy only appends to it, so the *leftmost* entry is attacker-controlled. `client_ip()` reads `TRUSTED_PROXY_HOPS` entries back from the **right** instead.
+That makes the per-visitor limit a fairness mechanism, not a security boundary; `DAILY_LLM_LIMIT` is the layer that actually bounds the bill, and it can't be side-stepped by rotating IPs.

+**Input validation** (`backend/utils/validate.py`) — every ticker is interpolated into a model prompt somewhere downstream, so an unvalidated one is a free-text channel into the provider on our account: `analyze/Ignore previous instructions and...` is a prompt-injection vector, not just a bad request.
+Every router (`analyze`, `market`, `screener`, `watchlist`, `portfolio`) validates on the way in against an allowlist (letters, digits, and the separators real tickers use — `AAPL`, `BRK.B`, `RELIANCE.NS`, `BTC-USD`, `^NSEI`, `GC=F`) and rejects anything else with a 422, not a silent truncation.
+Batches are capped at 25 symbols so one request can't fan a data or LLM call out to thousands, and numeric inputs (`days`, `limit`) are clamped rather than trusted verbatim.

+**Secret redaction** (`backend/utils/redact.py`) — a handful of paths (quick analysis, the daily briefing, deep research, each analyst agent, the LLM client itself) hand exception text back to the client for debuggability.
+Before that text leaves the process, `safe_detail()` scrubs every configured credential and any key-shaped token (`sk-…`, `Bearer …`, `AIza…`) out of it, and replaces anything that isn't a message the app raised deliberately with a generic fallback — so a future client-library exception that happens to embed a request (and therefore a key) can't turn a debug message into a leak.
+Full, unredacted detail still reaches the server logs via `log.exception(...)`.

-Every external data/LLM call is wrapped so one failing ticker or rate-limited request degrades gracefully (a null tile, a fallback reason) instead of 500-ing the whole page — see `backend/tests/test_regressions.py` for the covered failure modes.
-In-memory stores (watchlist, portfolio, deep-research jobs) are capped and reset on restart; a Postgres schema is ready in `backend/db/schemas.sql` if you want persistence instead.
+Every external data/LLM call is wrapped so one failing ticker or rate-limited request degrades gracefully (a null tile, a fallback reason) instead of 500-ing the whole page.
+The full behavior above is pinned by tests — `test_guards.py`, `test_input_hardening.py`, `test_key_leakage.py`, `test_model_presets.py`, `test_report_contract.py` and
+`test_regressions.py` — 160 tests in total (`cd backend && pytest -q`).
+In-memory stores
+(watchlist, portfolio, deep-research jobs) are capped and reset on restart; a Postgres schema is ready in `backend/db/schemas.sql` if you want persistence instead.